fenago/python-minicourses/MiniCourse_DL/_DL_Class2_Better_DeepLearning.md

 learning rate schedule and describe the effect that the learning rate schedule has on the learning curves during training.

-Post your answer in the comments below.
-I would love to see what you discover.

 ### **Next**